-Two weeks prior to Convention, the President of the LWV-VA shall appoint a Resolutions Committee consisting of one member of the LWV-VA Board of Directors and two registered Convention delegates with local or state board experience.
-The LWV-VA President will name the chair.
+Committee.
+At least three weeks before the Convention (and preferably six weeks), the President will appoint a Resolutions Committee consisting of a minimum of three registered Convention delegates with local leadership or state Board experience.
+The LWV-VA President will name the Chair.